 Severance received a 2018 CalArts Research & Practice Grant to make We The Devoted, a near-future narrative about borders and labor, made collaboratively with its ensemble cast.
 She will shoot a related essay film project, The Edge of the Flat Earth, during her Fulbright stay in Ireland in 2020.
 Other current work includes the narrative features Winterkill and The Summer We Drowned, which earned her a Film Independent Fellowship and was a Sundance Creative Producers project.
 She is currently in post on Acadia, an essay film on migration, homesickness and running from the law in Nova Scotia.
 As a cinematographer and co-director, Severance has collaborated with Kadet Kuhne (Holding Pattern series: Infinite Delay), Jenni Olson (The Joy of Life and The Royal Road), Gary Mairs (Retreat) and Julie Tolentino (Eye Witness / Evidence).

 Raised in New York, New England and Nova Scotia, Severance is based in Los Angeles.
 She holds a BA in cultural studies from Hampshire College and an MFA in film directing from the UCLA School of Theater, Film & Digital Media, where she was a Wasserman Fellow, a Carl David LBGT filmmaker, and twice won the Spotlight Award for Directing.
-She teaches at the CalArts School of Film/Video where she was also Associate Dean from 2012-2016.
+She teaches at the CalArts School of Film/Video where she is currently the Interim Dean.

 CONTACT | ABIGAILSEVERANCE@GMAIL.COM